drbean/curriculum/pages/homepage/markdown/JournalFour.md

 but notedsomeone (CArl?) changing answers so stopped and collected quiz slips.

-According to what student wrote in --book--, questions for consideration during listening in areas were
+According to what student wrote in ~~book~~, questions for consideration during listening in areas were

 1. Does my voice sound funny
 2. How can I do better